giraffe-fsharp/Giraffe.ViewEngine/README.md

 let markdownOutput = sb'.ToString()
 ```

-### Common View Engine Features
+### Common Patterns

-The `Giraffe.ViewEngine` doesn't have any specially built functions for commonly known features such as master pages or partial views, mainly because the nature of the view engine itself doesn't require it in most cases.
+The `Giraffe.ViewEngine` is nothing more but simple F# code dressed up as a DSL which can be used to compose rich HTML content in a structured way.
+As such it doesn't require any built-in functions to enable common view engine features such as master pages, partial views or model binding.
+These things can all be accomplished through normal F# coding patterns:

 #### Master Pages

-Creating a master page is a simple matter of piping two functions together:
+Creating a master page is as simple as piping two functions together:

 ```fsharp
 module Views =